Build a Microsoft Intune AI Agent with Foundry

 Read More »

-Managing a fleet of devices in today’s workplace isn’t just about only Windows management anymore —the world around Macs devices are increasing more and more.
-As more employees choose Macs for their performance, design, and reliability, you also have to deal about the right ways to manage and secure them.
-With Microsoft Intune, you have a powerful platform to managing macOS devices alongside other platforms.
+Managing a fleet of devices in today’s workplace isn’t just about Windows management anymore — Mac devices are becoming increasingly common.
+As more employees choose Macs for their performance, design, and reliability, you also have to deal with the right ways to manage and secure them.
+With Microsoft Intune, you have a powerful platform to manage macOS devices alongside other platforms.
 This post shows you how to manage macOS with Microsoft Intune and explains why integrating Macs into your corporate infrastructure is a smart move.

 Read More »